ttscoff/Slogger/README.md

         -  Gist (gists created in the last 24 hours.
 Title and description only, logged as a single digest)
         -  Flickr (images uploaded in the last 24 hours, each as an individual post.
 Can handle multiple accounts)
         -  Last.fm (Scrobbled songs for the current day)
-        -  RSS feeds (designed to pull in your blog posts with leading image and excerpt (optionally markdownified).
+        -  Blog entries (designed to pull in your blog posts with leading image and excerpt (optionally markdownified).
 Handles multiple feeds)
+        -  RSS Feeds (logs any feed entries for the given timespan as a digest entry, handles multiple feeds)
         -  Twitter (Tweets and Favorites for the day as digest entries, handles multiple Twitter accounts)
         -  Instapaper (Unread and/or individual folders)
         -  Foursquare (Checkins for the day)
         -  Pinboard (Daily digest with descriptions and option for tags)
         -  Pocket (Digest list of links, read and unread, posted to Pocket)
         -  Goodreads books marked read for the day, one entry each with book cover image, ratings and your review.
 Inserted at the date marked finished.
+        -  App.net
 - Slogger can be called with a single argument that is a path to a local image, and an entry will be created for that image.
     - You can use this with a folder action or launchd task to add files from a folder connected to something like <http://IFTTT.com>.
 Any images added to the watched folder will be turned into journal entries.
         -  Note that Slogger does not delete the original image, so your script needs to move files out of the folder manually to avoid double-processing.